a Pecan Shell

 Wymer, January 2008

 in Mason, Texas.
 I was recently told that an article was written in

 the last five years stating that a greater number of these cisterns

-I have not been able to find this article and asking
+I have not been able to find this article and asking your readers

-the publication. - Gerron Hite, Architect, firstname.lastname@example.org, September
+publication. - Gerron Hite, Architect, firstname.lastname@example.org, September

 Escapes, in its purpose to preserve historic, endangered and vanishing

-Texas, asks that anyone wishing to share their local history, stories, and vintage/historic photos, please contact
+Texas, asks that anyone wishing to share their local history, stories,

+landmarks and new or vintage/historic photos, please contact